 There are many problems that any software will encounter, but one terrible one that you wouldn’t want to get would be cybersecurity threats.

 Cybersecurity threats refer to malicious activities or actions that exploit software system vulnerabilities.
+Real estate software systems are particularly vulnerable to cybersecurity threats due to the sensitive financial and personal data they handle.
 These threats can range from malware attacks and data breaches to phishing scams and ransomware attacks.
 They pose a significant risk to individuals, businesses, and organizations.

 The prevalence of cybersecurity threats can be attributed to several factors.
 Firstly, as technology advances, so do the techniques used by hackers and cybercriminals.
-They constantly find new ways to exploit weaknesses in software systems, making it challenging for developers to stay ahead of the game.
+Dmitry Kurskov, ScienceSoft’s Head of Information Security Department, shares his insight that as modern technologies gain more popularity, they also get more attention from cybercriminals who are constantly searching for new ways to exploit weaknesses in potential security attack targets.

 Secondly, the interconnectedness of devices and networks further amplifies the risk of cybersecurity threats.
 A vulnerability in one device or system can compromise an entire network.